mlflow/mlflow/docs/source/search-runs.rst

 * For complex filters, specifically those with both single and double quotes, use multi-line strings or `\\"` to escape the quotes.
 * When working with lists, use the ``.join()`` method to concatenate the list elements with a delimiter.
+* It's often most concise to use the fluent APIs, so below we demo only with the fluent API.

 .. code-block:: python